Where to Stay in Madrid: Complete Guide for First Timers

 Disclaimer: Some of the links in this post, like hotel links, are affiliate links, meaning at no additional cost to you, we make a little bit of money if you click through and book.
 That being said, we would never recommend something to you that we don’t stand behind 100%.

-Where to Stay in Madrid: The 4 Best Places to Stay
+Where to Stay in Madrid: The 5 Best Neighborhoods

 Our philosophy when it comes to deciding on a place to stay is to first choose the neighborhood, then move on to finding a great hotel, hostel, or apartment in that area.